vmactions/freebsd-vm/README.md

-It uses [the latest FreeBSD release](conf/default.release.conf) by default, you can use `release` option to use another version of FreeBSD:
+It uses [the latest FreeBSD 13.1](conf/default.release.conf) by default, you can use `release` option to use another version of FreeBSD:

 ```
 ...
     steps:
     - uses: actions/checkout@v2
-    - name: Test in FreeBSD
+    - name: Test
       id: test
       uses: vmactions/freebsd-vm@v0.2.0
       with: